hugowschneider/longdist.py/README.md

   --log2g <3,-15,-2>    Set the range of g to
                         2^{begin,...,begin+k*step,...,end}.
 Default is
                         3,-15,-2.
-  --processes <5>       Number of parallel processes for parameters search.
+  --processes <1>       Number of parallel processes for parameters search.
-                        Default is 4.
+                        Default is 1.
   --out_roc <"lncRNA file"x"PCT file"x"kmers"_roc.eps>
                         Name of the output file for the roc Curve.
 Default is roc.eps.
   --out_csv <"lncRNA file"x"PCT file"x"kmers".csv>
-                        Name of the output CSV file containg the results.
+                        Name of the output CSV file containing the results.
                         Default is a name built from the names of both fasta files.
   --out_model <"lncRNA file"x"PCT file"x"kmers".plk>
-                        Name of the output file containg the SVM Model.
+                        Name of the output file containing the SVM Model.
                         Default is a name built from the names of both fasta files.
   --predict             Just use a predefined model to distinguish long ncRNAs
                         and PCTs in the input fasta file --model_config <"lncRNA file"x"PCT file"x"kmers".plk>
-                        The file name containg the model configuration properties for prediction.
+                        The file name containing the model configuration properties for prediction.
   --out <"Input File".csv>
                         The output CSV file for the result of the distinction